umer7/umer7.github.io/index.md

 - 70+ Open source contributions on GitHub

 ## Professional Experience
 - Technical Consultant at Tectonic
-  - Salesforce.com
-  - Google Cloud Platform
 - Data Engineer at Botsify
 - Data Intern at Qordata